nicolasgil95/Lab2Rob22.1/README.md

 Anyway, after that's done you're ready to check and run the new scripts.

-the visualization of the manipulator in RViz, in such a way that all the movements are evidenced __This is the link to watch the video: https://youtube.com/shorts/hQJ9POvi2n4
+Then, you can analyse the visualization of the manipulator in RViz, in such a way that all the movements are evidenced.
+This can be done with the following commands:

+`rosrun rviz`

+__This is the link to watch the video: https://youtube.com/shorts/hQJ9POvi2n4
 - - -